bobbyowolabi/bobbyowolabi.github.io/_drafts/on-what-makes-you-good-part-2-focus-on-your-strengths.md

 **The Organizer**

-Every team needs someone who can create a road map for the team to execute on  … consolidate the details of a discussion into a document that can be visualized and shared for further evaluation … ensure that designs and tasks are well fleshed out in the team’s ticketing system … meet with team members to understand they current work and challenges and translate these insights into action items … meet with partner teams and customers to understand inbounds requests.
+Every team needs someone who can:
+* Create a road map for the team to execute on.
+* Consolidate the details of a discussion into a document that can be visualized and shared for further evaluation.
+* Ensure that designs and tasks are well fleshed out in the team’s ticketing system.
+* Meet with team members to understand they current work and challenges and translate these insights into action items.
+* Meet with partner teams and customers to understand inbounds requests.
 This individual is a leader that the team will appreciate.

 **The Visionary**

 This individual is always thinking about the future.
-They Want to make sure that the team's vision is clear and in lineman with their current work.
-Sometimes this means deprecating or retiring certain products …  sometimes this means interviewing customers and thinking about future products or features that's a steal their needs not necessarily their exact implementation Solutions.
-Planning is necessary and common, but strategic planning is not always prioritized.
-This individual can help ensure the relevance of your team in your organization.
+They want to make sure that the team's vision is clear and in alignment with their current work.
+Sometimes this means deprecating or retiring certain products …  sometimes this means interviewing customers and thinking about future products or features that address their needs not necessarily their exact suggested implementation.
+Planning is necessary and common practice; however, strategic planning is not always prioritized.
+This individual can help solidify the relevance of your team in your organization.

 **Company Tech Stack Expert**
+This individuals know the company's tech stack inside out.
+Can't figure out how to express a certain construct in the language your system primarily written in ... they got you.
+Need help with monitoring and deployment ... they got you.
+Need to spin up a new service.
+This individual is an allstar.
+This individual usually enjoys teaching and has a solid mental model of how things work that they love to share.

 **The Ethics Thought Leader**